 Its organisation and composition

-He ensures the development of a climate of trust within the Board and an effective interaction between the Board and the Executive Committee.
+The board chooses a chairperson who ensures the development of a climate of trust within the board and effective interaction between the board and the executive committee.

 Term of office

-Independent directors are appointed for a period of 3 years, renewable twice (9 years in total).
-Board members can be removed at any time by the general meeting gathering 2/3 of the shareholdings.
+Independent directors are appointed for a period of three years, renewable two times (nine years in total).
+Exceptions can be made, they require a majority vote of the directors and a two-thirds vote of the shareholders.
+The members of the board of directors can be dismissed at any time by the general assembly with two-thirds of the shares.

-Directors receive a fixed annual remuneration and a variable remuneration based on three-year targets and decided by the General Assembly.
+Directors receive a fixed annual remuneration and a variable remuneration based on three-year targets set by the general assembly.

 THE EXECUTIVE COMMITTEE